:max_bytes(150000):strip_icc()/best-water-flossers-4768535-primary-e2710e555b8b41b79b0a93702aa44cd3.jpg)

 Are you going to be taking your water flosser with you to the office and on frequent trips?
 You may want a cordless, portable model that can easily be tucked away into your bag.
 If you require deeper cleaning, one product on this list combines a water flosser with an electric toothbrush and floss.
 Or, if children will be using the water flosser, you'll want an easy-to-use model that makes it fun for them to floss.
 Additionally, if you are planning on using your water flosser in the shower, be sure to find a water-resistant model.

 Everyone has different preferences for how soft or strong they want the water pressure against their teeth and gums to be.
 This is particularly important for those with sensitive and sore gums.
-Many models have multiple settings to ensure your water flossing experience is comfortable.
+Many models, including the Waterpik Cordless Plus Water Flosser, have multiple settings to ensure your water flossing experience is comfortable.
 Lighter pressure modes can also be more suitable for children as they get used to using the water flosser.

 Some models come with different-sized tips to place into the water flosser depending on if you have dental work like braces.
-Our pick for kids on this list has two tips, one for regular cleaning and one for braces.
+Our pick for kids on this list, the Orasana WaterJet, has three tips to be used for regular cleaning or for braces.
+And the Oral-B Water Flosser Advanced has seven tips, ensuring you'll find the perfect one for you.
 Having more options means you can find the fit that works for you.

 Why Trust Byrdie